Dean: Sueann Ambron

 Please be aware that admission into one of our programs does not guarantee admission into another program.
 If adding a dual, you must meet the admission requirements for both programs.
 All programs have their own unique admissions requirements.

 Telephone: 303-556-4314 (Alaghband), 303-315-8427 (Mannino)

-The computer science and engineering (CSE) department in the College of Engineering and Applied Science and the Business School offer a joint doctor of philosophy degree program in computer science and information systems (CSIS) .
-The program targets students who have a master’s-level education in either computer science or information systems and who seek research training that combines CS and IS along with strong industry interaction.
-The joint PhD program provides training for academic positions, industrial research positions and senior consulting positions.
+The computer science and engineering (CSE) department in the College of Engineering and Applied Science and the Business School offer a joint doctor of philosophy degree program in computer science and information systems (CSIS).
+The program targets students who have a master’s-level education in computer science, information systems, or related disciplines although highly qualified students with undergraduate degrees may also apply.
+The program provides research training combining computer science and information systems along with strong industry interaction.
+Students completing the joint PhD program may qualify for academic positions, industrial research positions and senior consulting positions.
 The specific goals of the program complement these general goals: